ReadyResearchers-2023-24/JackTurner-Artifact/README.md

 - **Sentiment analysis algorithms and applications: A survey**: The main contributions of this paper include the sophisticated categorizations of a large number of recent articles and the illustration of the recent trend of research in the sentiment analysis and its related areas.
 -
-- ** Prediction of stock performance by using logistic regression model: evidence from Pakistan Stock Exchange (PSX)**: Projects and studies that focus on predicting stock prices using historical data and machine learning techniques.
+- ** Prediction of stock performance by using logistic regression model: evidence from Pakistan Stock Exchange**: Projects and studies that focus on predicting stock prices using historical data and machine learning techniques.